 Take action and learn more about the health consequences of childhood hunger.

 - Get the screening and intervention tools (available in seven languages) and implementation assistance.
-Contact Lynn Knox, Screen & Intervene Coordinator email@example.com, 503-548-7508.
+Contact Lynn Knox, Clinical Outreach and Training Coordinator email@example.com, 503-548-7508.

 - Take the course, Childhood Food Insecurity: Health Impacts, Screening and Intervention.